 Lactate dehydrogenase, or LDH

-Your doctor also is likely to order imaging tests such as ultrasound, CT scan, and MRI to check for different cancers.
+Your health care provider also is likely to order imaging tests such as ultrasound, CT scan, or MRI, or a biopsy to check for different cancers.

 What do my test results mean?